 Dr. Brooks is happy to call Southern Idaho home.
 She enjoys all the outdoor activities the region has to offer, along with her husband, three children, and two dogs.

 Dr. Naomi Brooks would be happy to provide advice and treatment to anyone with medical or cosmetic concerns of the skin, hair, or nails.
-To request a consultation with her, contact Boise Dermatology online or by phone at (208) 888-0660.
+To request an appointment with her, contact Boise Dermatology online or by phone at (208) 888-0660.

 Naomi Creel Brooks, MD